 In October 2009, James Dyson's consumer electronics company, famous for its line of vacuum cleaners, introduced a new device to the market called the Dyson Air Multiplier.
-The Air Multiplier is a fan with an unusual characteristic: It doesn't have any visible blades.
-It appears to be a circular tube mounted on a pedestal.
-The shallow tube is only a few inches deep.
+The Air Multiplier was a fan with an unusual characteristic: no visible blades.
+It appeared to be just a shallow circular tube mounted on a pedestal.

-Looking at the device, you wouldn't expect to feel a breeze coming from the mounted circle.
+But just looking at these devices, you wouldn't expect to feel a warm or cool breeze coming from them.
 There are no moving parts in sight.
-But if the fan is switched on, you'll feel air blowing through the tube.
-How does it work?
-How can an open circle push air into a breeze without fan blades?
+But when they're turned on, you feel blowing air.
+So how do they work?
+How can an open circle push air without fan blades?

 As you might imagine, there are a few scientific principles at play here.
 There's also an electronic element.
 While the tube doesn't have any blades inside it, the pedestal of the fan contains a brushless electric motor that takes in air and feeds it into the circular tube.
 Air flows along the inside of the device until it reaches a slit inside the tube.
-This provides the basic airflow that creates the breeze you'd feel if you stood in front of the fan.
-Dyson claims that the Air Multiplier generates a breeze with 15 times more air than what the device actually takes in.
+This provides the basic airflow that creates the breeze you feel if you're in front of the fan.

-According to Dyson, the breeze generated by the Air Multiplier is more consistent and steady than one from a standard fan with blades.
+According to Dyson, the breeze generated by these devices are more consistent and steadier than one from a standard fan with blades.
 Since there are no rotating blades, the breeze from the fan doesn't buffet you with short gusts of air.

 What's the secret behind the technology?